Cost Update

 Do I need a permit for bathroom renovation in Charlotte?

-What is the most popular bathroom trend in Charlotte for 2026?
+What is the most popular bathroom trend in Charlotte right now?

-We are seeing a huge shift toward "wet rooms" where the tub and shower are in the same glass-enclosed area.
-It’s a sleek look that works well in the larger master baths found in newer builds around Ballantyne or the Lake Norman area.
+Right now, we are seeing a massive shift toward "wet rooms" where the tub is located inside the glass shower enclosure.
+It’s a sleek look that works well in the larger master suites found in newer builds around Ballantyne.

 Check the latest bathroom renovation costs for Charlotte and other cities on LookupCost.com.